Birdy (singer): 2008–2012: Early career

 In 2008, while still a 12-year-old pupil at Durlston Court Preparatory School, Birdy won the UK talent contest Open Mic UK, a spinoff of the Live and Unsigned competition.
-She won both the under-18s category and the Grand Prize, against 10,000 other competitors.
-She performed her own song, called "So Be Free", at the competition in front of 2,000 people.
+She won both the under-18s category and the Grand Prize against 10,000 other competitors.
+She performed her own song called "So Be Free" at the competition in front of 2,000 people.

 In 2009, Birdy performed live on piano for BBC Radio 3's Pianothon in London.
 In January 2011, at the age of 14, Birdy released a cover version of Bon Iver's song "Skinny Love".
-The song became her first hit on the UK Singles Chart, peaking at 17.
-The single was chosen as "Record of the Week" by UK radio DJ Fearne Cotton, resulting in it being added to BBC Radio 1's B‑list playlist as soon as it was released in March 2011.
+The song became her first hit on the UK Singles Chart, peaking at #17.
+The single was chosen as "Record of the Week" by radio DJ Fearne Cotton, resulting in it being added to BBC Radio 1's B‑list playlist upon release in March 2011.
 The official music video for the song was directed by Sophie Muller.
-The song was also featured on The Vampire Diaries episode "The Sun Also Rises", which aired on 5 May 2011.
-"Skinny Love" peaked at number 1 in the Netherlands.
+The song was also featured in The Vampire Diaries episode "The Sun Also Rises", which aired on 5 May 2011.
+"Skinny Love" peaked at #1 in the Netherlands.

-Since then, Birdy has covered a number of songs, including "The A Team" by Ed Sheeran and the xx's "Shelter".
-On 19 July 2011, she performed in BBC Radio 1's Live Lounge.
-In the session, she performed both "Shelter" and "The A Team".
-Her cover of "Shelter" was also featured on The Vampire Diaries episode "The End of the Affair", which aired on 29 September 2011.
+Birdy went on to cover further songs, including "The A Team" by Ed Sheeran and the xx's "Shelter".
+On 19 July 2011, she performed both for BBC Radio 1's Live Lounge.
+The latter featured in The Vampire Diaries episode "The End of the Affair", which aired on 29 September 2011.

-Birdy's eponymous debut album of cover versions (plus one original song written by her) was released on 7 November 2011; the album peaked at No. 13 in the UK, No. 40 in Ireland and number 1 in Belgium, the Netherlands and Australia.
-In August 2012 her début album peaked at number one in Australia, while the singles "Skinny Love" and "People Help the People" peaked at numbers 2 and 10 respectively.
+Birdy's eponymous debut album of cover versions (plus one original song written by her) was released on 7 November 2011; the album peaked at #13 in the UK, #40 in Ireland and #1 in Belgium, the Netherlands and Australia.
+In August 2012 her début album peaked at #1 in Australia, while the singles "Skinny Love" and "People Help the People" peaked at #2 and #10 respectively.

-In June 2012, Birdy contributed the song "Learn Me Right" with Mumford & Sons to the Pixar film Brave for which she received her first Grammy Award nomination.
+In June 2012, Birdy contributed the song "Learn Me Right" with Mumford & Sons to the Pixar film Brave; she received her first Grammy Award nomination for the track.

 On 7 August 2012, Birdy released her "Live in London" EP, which contained eight songs.
 This included her cover of Ed Sheeran's "The A Team" and her song from The Hunger Games soundtrack, "Just a Game".
 On 29 August 2012, Birdy performed the Anohni and the Johnsons's song "Bird Gerhl" (from the album I Am a Bird Now) during the opening ceremony of the London Paralympic Games.
 In October 2012, Birdy sang live on the French TV music program Taratata, performing "Call Me Maybe" by Carly Rae Jepsen.

 Birdy paid a visit to Australia in August 2012, during which Dolly magazine took her on a visit to Taronga Zoo in Sydney.
 She also made appearances on shows such as Sunrise and The X Factor singing "Skinny Love" and "People Help the People".